thorpelawrence/alexa-spotify-connect/docs/landing.md

 # Connect Control for Spotify - Landing Page

-Control Spotify Connect devices with Alexa
+> Control Spotify Connect devices with Alexa
+>

-Source code available from: https://github.com/thorpelawrence/alexa-spotify-connect
+> Source code available from: https://github.com/thorpelawrence/alexa-spotify-connect
+>

-May require a Spotify Premium account for some devices
+> May require a Spotify Premium account for some devices
+>

-DISCLAIMER:
+> DISCLAIMER:
-This product is not endorsed, certified or otherwise approved in any way by Spotify.
+> This product is not endorsed, certified or otherwise approved in any way by Spotify.
 Spotify is the registered trade mark of the Spotify Group.

 [Privacy policy](https://alexa-spotify-connect.herokuapp.com/privacy.html)

-To use this skill, you must log in with the third-party (3P) service, Spotify.
+To use this skill, you must log in with the following third-party (3P) services:
+* Spotify

-Click below to log in to Spotify:
+**Click below to log in to Spotify:**

 <a id="login-link">Log in</a>